Just-In-Time Training: How JIT Learning Empowers Workforces

 4 Best Ways To Use Just-In-Time Training

-Offering your staff just in time training means making learning resources accessible for your staff on demand.
-The key component that separates just in time training from other training formats?
-Flexibility.
-Just in time training abandons the old school classroom model in favor of a customizable approach that leaves your team better informed when they need it most.
+Providing your employees with just in time training means giving them immediate access to learning resources whenever they need them.
+The defining characteristic that sets just in time training apart from other formats?
+Its flexibility.
+Just in time training breaks away from traditional classroom methods in favor of a personalized approach that ensures your team is better equipped with information precisely when they require it the most.

 1. Just-In-Time Onboarding

 Gone are the days of orientation sessions held in front of a blackboard at a set time, accompanied by mind-numbing paperwork.
 Now you can offer employees the ability to onboard from any device anywhere.
 Just in time resources for training include mobile learning options compatible with smartphones, tablets, laptops, or desktop computers.

 Instead of sitting down for a lesson, employees can now learn by doing, which helps focus in on pain points and address them sooner rather than later.
 Using just in time e-learning in conjunction with the microlearning method, employees can watch a short video on food prep or checking inventory levels and immediately put it to practice.

 New team members aren't the only ones who will benefit from a new, flexible training format.
 Wrangling your entire staff to take corporate-mandated compliance training at the same time is a logistical nightmare.
 Trying to schedule multiple sessions is even more complicated.

 With just-in-time training, your staff can keep up with new compliance matters at their convenience.
 Whether they are on-site or on-the-go, they're able to receive the information they need to stay in compliance with all corporate guidelines and safety regulations.